valdis99/valdis/cv.md

 Some words about *my work experience*.
 I worked in the Prostore hypermarket and this was a good practice of _dealing with people_.

 Speaking about _my skills in the IT sphere_ i want to say that i'm only gaining some so i'll make a big effort to achieve my goals and **become a good specialist**.

+### Education

+In the 2017 i successfully finished Gymnasium№2 in Baranovichi city.
+Now i'm finishing my studying in BSEU.

+#### Today my english level is B1 but i'll try my best to raise it to B2 at least.